Vasily Vereshchagin: World fame

 He aroused much controversy by his series of three pictures: firstly, of a Roman execution (the Crucifixion by the Romans (1887)); secondly, Suppression of the Indian Revolt by the English; and, thirdly, of the execution of Nihilists in St Petersburg.
-His picture Suppression of the Indian Revolt by the English depicted executions of sepoys carried out by tying victims to the barrels of guns.
+When Suppression of the Indian Revolt by the English was first exhibited, many in America and Britain believed that it depicted executions of sepoys carried out by tying victims to the barrels of guns.
 Vereshchagin's detractors argued that such executions had only occurred in the Indian Rebellion of 1857, but the painting depicted modern soldiers of the 1880s, implying that the practice was then current.
 Because of its photographic style, the painting appeared to present itself as an impartial record of a real event.
-In 1887 Vereshchagin defended himself in The Magazine of Art by saying that if there were another rebellion then the British would use this method again.
+In fact, Vereshchagin's work did show a more contemporary though lesser known execution; in 1872 Deputy-Commissioner J. L. Cowan ordered the execution of a group of Namdhari Sikhs at the parade grounds in Malerkotla by blowing from guns.
+In 1887, Vereshchagin defended himself in The Magazine of Art by saying that if there were another rebellion then the British would use this method again.

-By the late 19th century, Vereshchagin had gained popularity, not only in Russia, but also abroad and his name never left the pages of the European and American press.
-From his earliest works, unlike most contemporary battle pieces depicting war as a kind of parade, Vereshchagin graphically depicted the horrors of war.
-"I loved the sun all my life, and wanted to paint sunshine.
-When I happened to see warfare and say what I thought about it, I rejoiced that I would be able to devote myself to the sun once again.
-But the fury of war continued to pursue me".
-Vereshchagin wrote.
-One day, in 1882, Vereshchagin's exhibition in Berlin was visited by German field marshal Helmuth von Moltke the Elder.
-Vereshchagin brought Moltke to his painting The Apotheosis of War.
-The picture evoked a sort of confusion in the field marshal.
-After his visit to the exhibition, Moltke issued an order forbidding German soldiers to visit it.
-The Austrian war minister did the same.
-He also declined the artist's offer to let Austrian officers see his pictures free of charge at the 1881 exhibition in Vienna.

-In Russia, a ban on exhibitions of Vereshchagin's work was also enforced, as well as a ban on reproductions of them in books and periodicals amidst accusations of slandering the Russian army.
-The artist took these unjust accusations badly and burned three of his paintings, The Forgotten Soldier, They Have Encircled, and Pursue and They Entered.

-A journey in Syria and Palestine in 1884 furnished him with an equally discussed set of subjects from the New Testament.
+A journey to the Ottoman provinces of Syria and Palestine in 1884 furnished him with an equally discussed set of subjects from the New Testament.
 Vereshchagin's paintings caused controversy over his portrayal of the figure of Christ with what was thought at the time to be an unseemly realism.
-His depiction of Jesus's features was thought to be excessively vulgar and over-emphatically Semitic in ethnicity.

-The "1812" series on Napoleon's Russian campaign, on which Vereshchagin also wrote a book, seems to have been inspired by Tolstoi's War and Peace, and was painted in 1893 in Moscow, where the artist eventually settled.
+The 1812 series on Napoleon's Russian campaign, on which Vereshchagin also wrote a book, seems to have been inspired by Tolstoi's War and Peace, and was painted in 1893 in Moscow, where the artist eventually settled.